percyfal/ratatosk/doc/source/dev/introduction.rst

 <https://github.com/SciLifeLab/scilifelab/blob/master/experimental/halo_pipeline.sh>`_,
 running a couple of dozen steps.
 The script implements

-1. idempotency - i.e. if a step fails, rerunning the script will resume execution from that particular step
+1. checkpointing - if a step fails, rerunning the script will resume execution from that particular step
 2. parallel execution - single-threaded jobs are grouped and piped via `GNU parallel <http://www.gnu.org/software/parallel/>`_.
 HaloPlex projects typically deal with many samples (50-100), so running them